collective live+work spaces

 Competition

-For competitive comparison refer to the investment introduction or compare on coliving.community.
+For comparison refer to the investment introduction or compare on coliving.community.

-There's no other colivings in this popular part of France, competing spaces are in the Alps (1 with excellent reputation), on the Cote d'Azur (2 ordinary), and in the Pyrenees (2).
+No other colivings in this part of France popular for holidays, competing spaces are in the Alps (1, excellent reputations, and 1 in Switzerland), on the Cote d'Azur (2, average/non-aligned), and in the Pyrenees (2, 1 part-time tourist, 1 more intentional).

 Operations

-Always present would be 2 volunteers having stipends and free accommodation whom will take the responsbilities of common space and room changeover cleaning (optionally weekly with charge), plus coordinating plans (weekly family meeting) and occasional driving for outings.
-They may offer cooking (charged).
+Always present would be 2 staff receiving stipends and free accommodation, taking responsbilities of common space and room changeover cleaning, plus coordinating plans (weekly family meeting) and occasional driving for outings.

 Works